wazo-platform/euc-plugins-js-sdk/documentation/docs/installation.md

 ## Using a Package Manager

-You can install our SDK with you favortie package manager with the following ways:
+You can install our SDK with your favorite package manager in the following ways:

 ```bash
 # NPM